 Pr.
 Raji became a pastor and served churches in India for more than 10 years.
 After receiving specialized training in chaplaincy work, Pr.
 Raji came to the US and he works fulltime as a hospital chaplain at Methodist Hospital in Indianapolis.
 He also leads a Tamil language church service at Calvary Lutheran Church once per month and actively serves the Tamil community in Indy.
 He remains active in mission outreach to India as he has led five mission trips to Ambur.
 His Indian outreach was greatly expanded in 2015 with the founding of the Calvary India Mission Tailoring Center and two Tuition Centers!
 A Computer Center was added in 2017.
 All of these centers offer free training to Christian, Hindu and Muslim students in a Christ-centered environment.
 The love of Jesus is offered freely to those who are most in need of physical help, while also providing an opportunity for them to meet Jesus in the people around them.

-Calvary supports a missionary couple serving in West Asia doing Bible translation work.
-This couple lives in a country with no churches.
-Even though they live in an apartment in the capital city, they still only have electricity about 50% of the time and lack some modern amenities.
+Calvary supports a missionary family serving in West Asia doing Bible translation work.
+This family has lived in a country with no churches.
+Even though they lived in an apartment in the capital city, they still only had electricity about 50% of the time and lacked many modern amenities.

 To join them in bringing God's Word to the people of West Asia, you can give at wycliffe.org/partnerteam.
 Enter #242586.
 For security reasons, their names are not published on our website or the Wycliffe website, but money will still get to them.

 John and Jenn Wolf serve the Lord as missionaries through The Lutheran Church—Missouri Synod (LCMS) in Kenya.
 As the Africa region’s project manager, John provides oversight and support for projects and grants across the region, with a particular focus on mercy work.
 He also trains the local people and the local church partners to develop, manage and sustain projects that support Christian growth and congregational needs across Africa.